AnuRajanala/RAG-Studio/README.md

 - Use dev branch for experiments

 If File has both Front end and back end logic
-- put in FrontEnd folder
+- put in FrontEnd folder.

 If separated,
 - put UI logic file in FrontEnd
 - Backend Logic in BackEnd folder